cleaaum/Dash-OSS-Workshop/README.md

 # Dash OSS Workshop

 Welcome to the Dash workshop!
-This hands-on session will walk you through building an interactive, data, web applications using the Dash framework and Plotly visualizations.
+This hands-on session will walk you through building an interactive, data/web application using the Dash framework and Plotly visualizations.
 The workshop is designed as a **code-along** so we will go through each exercise in this workshop together.

 ## What We'll Cover

-I'll introduce the key concepts of Dash and progressively build out an applications using several Dash libraries and open-source components:
+I'll introduce the key concepts of Dash and progressively build out an application using several open-source component libraries and Plotly visualizations.

 ### ⚡ What is Dash?

-[Dash](https://dash.plotly.com/) is a Python framework for building interactive web applications—no JavaScript required.
+[Dash](https://dash.plotly.com/) is a Python framework for building interactive web applications without JavaScript.
 It’s ideal for data scientists and analysts who want to share insights through custom web interfaces using only Python.
+You can find some example Dash applications [here](https://dash.gallery/Portal/).

 ### 📊 What is Plotly?